roman-corgi/emccd_detect/README.md

 Given an input fluxmap, emccd_detect will return a simulated EMCCD detector image.

+This project is managed simultaneously in both python and Matlab.
+The python version is located in emccd\_detect, while the Matlab version is located in emccd\_detect\_m.

 This is a preliminary version; future updates will have fast EMCCD capability (for quick approximation accross a large set of frames), as well more finely tuned error simulations (ie. fixed pattern, cosmics, etc.).

-## Getting Started
+## Getting Started - Python
 ### Installing

-This package requires Python 2.7.
-To install emccd_detect, use
+This package requires Python 3.7.
+To install emccd\_detect, navigate to the root emccd\_detect directory where setup.py is located.
+(If you are using conda, activate the environment where you would like it installed).
+Then use

-	python setup.py install
+	pip install .

 This will install the dependencies, which are as follows:

+* astropy
 * matplotlib
 * numpy
 * scipy

-**Note for Linux users:** Upon runtime you may get the error

-	ImportError: No module named _tkinter, please install the python-tk package

-If so, use

-	sudo apt-get install python-tk

-to install Tkinter on your machine.

 ### Usage

+For an example of how to use emccd\_detect, see scripts/main.py.

+## Getting Started - Matlab
+### Installing

+To use emccd\_detect in one of your matlab projects, either add emccd\_detect\_m to your path or copy the emccd\_detect\_m directory to your project.

+### Usage

-For an example of how to use emccd\_detect, run example\_script.
+For an example of how to use emccd\_detect, see scripts/main.m.

 ## Authors

-* Bijan Nemati
+* Bijan Nemati (<bijan.nemati@uah.edu>)
-* Sam Miller
+* Sam Miller (<sm0204@uah.edu>)